 Businesses and organizations of all sizes also need to abide by security best practices to help protect their consumers’ credentials and well as employee information and business intelligence information.

 With NNT’s Change Tracker Gen7, an organization will be equipped with accurate, real-time threat intelligence that will help defend and protect against a possible cyber-attack.
-With defense tools like File Integrity Monitoring, System Hardening & Vulnerability Management, coupled with Continuous Compliance, Change Tracker Gen7 will protect your IT estate from malicious attacks and will alert you of any suspicious activity.
+With defense tools like File Integrity Monitoring, System Hardening & Vulnerability Management, coupled with Continuous Compliance, available for HIPAA-HITECH compliance, PCI-DSS, SOX, and much more, Change Tracker Gen7 will protect your IT estate from malicious attacks and will alert you of any suspicious activity.

 Read the article on Dark Reading